 Tax avoidance schemes have taken many forms over the years, but often involve the following:

 - Creating artificial losses which are used to reduce tax, such as investing in film productions;

 - Complex arrangements involving the person’s own money being ‘loaned’ to them;

 - Employee benefit trusts.

-While many people went into such schemes fully understanding the risks, many people did not as their advisers simply portrayed these schemes as risk free, totally legal ways of reducing their tax bill.
+While some people went into such schemes fully understanding the risks, many people did not as their advisers simply portrayed these schemes as risk free, legal ways of reducing their tax bill.
 Often the advice was totally unsuitable for the individual as they could have reduced their tax liability using legitimate, government approved, tax reliefs.

 Nevertheless, often these schemes paid large commissions to advisers who referred their clients to them and as a result some advisers may have failed to explain the risks to the clients.